 Chapter 8 – Building a Republic, 1775-1789

-33. Explain how the Articles of Confederation provided for a “decentralized” government whereby power resided mostly with the states.
+33. Explain how the Articles of Confederation provided for a central (“confederation”) government with very little authority.

 34. Discuss what early Americans meant by “republicanism” as they wrote new state constitutions.